Baron Corbin: Happy Corbin and alliance with JBL (2021–2023)

 On the April 8 episode of SmackDown, Corbin blamed his loss on Moss before attacking him, ending their alliance and beginning a feud between the two.
 This led to a match at WrestleMania Backlash on May 8, which Moss won.
 At Hell in a Cell on June 5, the two competed in a No Holds Barred match, which Corbin lost.
 On the June 17 episode of SmackDown, Corbin lost to Moss in a Last Laugh match, ending their feud; after the match, Corbin confronted commentator Pat McAfee, who had been making fun of Corbin during his feud with Moss.
-On the July 1 episode of SmackDown, Corbin competed in a Money in the Bank qualifying fatal four-way match, which was won by Moss.
 After Money in the Bank went off the air the following day, Corbin attacked McAfee at ringside and accepted his challenge for a match at SummerSlam.
 At the event on July 30, Corbin lost to McAfee after he hit a low-blow while the referee was down.
-On the August 19 episode of SmackDown, he competed in a fatal five way match to determine the #1 contender for the Intercontinental Championship, which was won by Sheamus.

 On the October 17 episode of Raw, Corbin returned under the Baron Corbin name with his new manager JBL, defeating Dolph Ziggler.
 Debuting the new nickname of "The Modern Day Wrestling God" as a reference to JBL's former nickname, he would go on a winning streak until losing to Drew McIntyre on the November 21 episode of Raw.
-At the Royal Rumble event in January 2023, Corbin entered the Royal Rumble match in 14th place but was immediately attacked by Brock Lesnar and eliminated by Seth "Freakin" Rollins, ending his time in the match at seven seconds.
-On the February 6 episode of Raw, after losing to Dexter Lumis, JBL ended his association with Corbin.
 Corbin then embarked upon a losing streak until a live event on April 29, where he defeated Rick Boogs.